Get the latest news

 Tip for making your ESL lessons more inclusive: choose music resources that incorporate sign language into the video so kids can learn how to communicate with those with hearing problems.
 It also adds an extra layer of kinaesthetic learning.

-Working on Reading & Writing Skills
+Step #4: Work on Reading & Writing Skills

 All good ESL lesson plans are varied and focus on all the core skills (listening, speaking, reading and writing).
 Now that you’re done with the listening and speaking activities it’s time for some table work.